 Shoreditch Trust is delivering the Active Citizens programme in partnership with the British Council.
 We are recruiting participants for the 2017/18 course which will take place from 16th October - 20th October 2017.

 Are you interested in social change, do you want to make a difference in your community?
 Are you already working on a social action project and want to build your networks?
 This programme aims to increase the contribution of community leaders towards improving the environment around them, setting up enterprising initiatives to solve problems and creating sustainable change both locally and globally.

-People are becoming increasingly connected across the globe and Active Citizens envisages a world where these connections lead to positive outcomes, for a more sustainable world for everyone.
+This is a great opportunity to meet new people who are interested in making a difference in communities.
+People are becoming increasingly connected and in ways you may not have imagined.
+Active Citizens envisages a world where these connections lead to positive outcomes, for a more sustainable world for everyone.

-The Active Citizens journey allows participants to gain a fresh perspective on themselves, others and the world around them.
-Active Citizen participants will have:
+By going on the Active Citizens journey you will gain a fresh perspective on yourself, others and the world around you.
+As an Active Citizen you will have:

-• A strong sense of their own culture and identity
+• A strong sense of your own culture and identity

-• Knowledge and understanding of their local community
+• Knowledge and understanding of your local community

 • Project planning, leadership and management skills

 • Responsibility towards sustainable development